splunk/splunk-library-javalogging/README.md

-# Splunk Java Logging Framework
+# Splunk Semantic Logging Library for Java

 The purpose of this project is to create a logging framework to allow developers to as seamlessly as possible integrate Splunk best practice logging semantics into their code.